EMDR

 Do you feel overwhelmed by negative self-beliefs that were born in the past?

-You are not alone in these experiences, and EMDR is one of many types of therapies that can help you to clear out past unresolved traumatic experiences and the associated old, distorted beliefs about yourself and the world and help you tap into your inner resources to foster new ways of living a more satisfying life.
+You are not alone in these experiences.
+EMDR is one of many types of therapies that can help you to clear out past unresolved traumatic experiences and the associated distorted beliefs about yourself and the world.
+EMDR can help you tap into your inner resources to foster new ways of living a more satisfying life.

 What is EMDR therapy?